zachalam/documentation/docs/Node Operators/fulfilling-requests.md

 >
 > IN OLDER VERSIONS: Go to `configuration` in your node.
 You'll see `ACCOUNT_ADDRESS`.
 This is the address of your node.
 Send this address ETH.
 You can find testnet ETH on various [faucets](../link-token-contracts/).
 If you don't see `ACCOUNT_ADDRESS` there, check the 'Keys' tab and scroll down

+## Terminology

+There will be several wallets you'll be working with in your node.
+Here's the terminology for each of them:
+- `Node Address`: This is the address of your Chainlink Node wallet.
+It needs to be funded with a native blockchain token (ie: ETH) at all times in order to respond to requests.
+It is auto-generated when you start a new Chainlink node.
+In Node's GUI it corresponds to `ACCOUNT_ADDRESS`.
+- `Oracle Contract`: This is your `Operator.sol` and/or `Oracle.sol` contract deployed to a blockchain.
+It should **not** be funded with any native blockchain token (ie: ETH).
+When making API call requests, they will "flow" through this contract to interact with your Chainlink node.
+This will be the address smart contract developers point to when choosing a node to make an API call to.
+In Node's GUI it corresponds to `YOUR_ORACLE_CONTRACT_ADDRESS`.
+- `Admin Wallet`: This is the wallet that owns your `Operator.sol` and/or `Oracle.sol` contract addresses.
+If you're on OCR, this is the wallet address that will receive LINK token.

 ## Deploy your own Oracle contract

 - Go to [Remix](https://remix.ethereum.org/#optimize=true&version=soljson-v0.4.24+commit.e67f0147.js&url=https://github.com/smartcontractkit/documentation/blob/main/_includes/samples/NodeOperators/Oracle.sol) and expand the gist menu